Billplz/Billplz-for-GiveWP/readme.txt

 Add payment gateway for Billplz.

 == Changelog ==

+= 3.4.0 =
+* NEW: Support for Enable Extra Payment Completion Information

 = 3.3.0 =
 * Add new filter for modifying required parameter during bill creation.